chopdicemince/chopdicemince.github.io/_posts/2018-08-14-swift-chris-lattner.md

 > Swift is a powerful and intuitive programming language for macOS, iOS, watchOS and tvOS.

-Swift is a replacement for Objective C.
+Swift is a replacement for Objective C, but it can be used with Objective C.

 The logo of Swift is a drawing of a swift (the bird).